 - Why We Like It: SwingU bridges the gap between on-course tool and training aid.
 Answering the age-old question, "What should I practice?".
 The Strokes Gained analysis helps you find a weakness, and then the app provides drills to help you fix it.
 It’s a very complete cycle of diagnostics and remediation.

-- Core Features: 18Birdies delivers a great user experience on top of a great GPS an amazing set of stat-tracking tools.
-When playing with your friends in a group you’ll be pleased to find one an app an app designed to play.
-It does a phenomenal job of turning a regular round in to a memorable tournament by making it seamless to track scores an set up on course games with its built in game and stide tracking features whether you’re playng wolf, skins or points and more.
+- Core Features: 18Birdies delivers a great user experience on top of an amazing set of stat-tracking tools.
+When playing with your friends in a group, you’ll find an app designed to enhance the game.
+It does a phenomenal job of turning a regular round into a memorable tournament by making it seamless to track scores and set up on-course games with built-in game and side tracking features whether you’re playing wolf, skins, or points and more.

 - Why We Like It: Golf is supposed to be fun, and 18Birdies leans into that.
-Side games and live leaderboards are easy to setup, which super charges the competitive experience you have you have, when you're playing with your buddies.
-Its Caddy+ feature gives solid club recommendations based you how you’ve hit those same clubs in the past making it a trusted source right on the course, everyround.
-The GPS is solid to boot, and the whole is wrapped in to abeautiful UI.
+Side games and live leaderboards are easy to set up, which supercharges the competitive experience when you're playing with your buddies.
+Its Caddy+ feature gives solid club recommendations based on how you’ve hit those same clubs in the past, making it a trusted source right on the course.
+The GPS is solid, and the whole package is wrapped in a beautiful UI.

-- Potential Drawbacks: Some golfers may see find the app a bit busy, as it is jam-packed with different gamesso it can take a bit to navigate to. the feature you want.
-But it's's all in the fun of course.
-In order to unleash all the premium features and games you willneed a subscription too. but definitely a top contender on our list.
+- Potential Drawbacks: Some golfers may find the app a bit busy, as it is jam-packed with different games, so it can take a bit to navigate to the feature you want.
+But it's all in fun, of course.
+To unleash all the premium features and games, you will need a subscription, but it is definitely a top contender on our list.

 More Than a GPS: Using Your App as a Playing Partner

 Simply having the app isn't enough, it's how you use it that matters.
-To get the most ou t of oyur digital download, integratei t into every part of yourgame with a aplan.
+To get the most out of your digital download, integrate it into every part of your game with a plan.
 Here's how.

 Develop an App-Assisted Pre-Shot Routine